naveedhsn/medi_tools/README.md

-# medi_tools is my software lab project
+# medi_tools is one of my undergrade lab project